AngheloAlf/puzzleleague64/README.md

 TODO: write some contributing guidelines.

-Work should be done hopefully per-file but smaller efforts are still appreciated.
+Small efforts are appreciated.
 Just open a PR and try to address any review comments left by other contributors c:

 ### Important note